bitcoincore-dev/bitcoin-2001-863168-294116-d812cf1189/doc/assumeutxo.md

-The snapshot begins to sync to tip from its base block, technically in parallel with the original chainstate, but it is given priority during block download and is allocated most of the cache (see `MaybeRebalanceCaches()` and usages) as our chief consideration is getting to network tip.
+The snapshot begins to sync to tip from its base block, technically in parallel with the original chainstate, but it is given priority during block download and is allocated most of the cache (see `MaybeRebalanceCaches()` and usages) as our chief goal is getting to network tip.

 **Failure consideration:** if shutdown happens at any point during this phase, both chainstates will be detected during the next init and the process will resume.